lxd98/Giraffe_documentation/docs/source/index.rst

      --read                table of FASTQ read files
      --unaligned           table of the unaligned SAM/BAM files --ref                 reference file
-     --cpu                 number of processes or threads (recommend to set this equal to the number of chromosomes, default:10)
+     --cpu                 number of processes or threads (recommend setting this equal to the number of chromosomes, default:10)
      --binsize             reference will be split into bins of the specified size (default:1000)

    subcommands: